Battle of Fair Garden

 The Battle of Fair Garden was a minor cavalry battle of the American Civil War between the Army of Ohio and The Department of East Tennessee, occurring on January 27, 1864, in Sevier County, Tennessee.
-Despite the small size of the battle, both side incurred considerable casualties.
+Despite the small size of the battle, both sides incurred considerable casualties.

 Background

 Following the Battle of Dandridge on January 16–17, Union cavalry moved to the south side of the French Broad River, where they disrupted Confederate foraging parties and captured numerous loaded supply wagons in that area.
 On January 25, 1864, Lt.
 Gen. James Longstreet, commander of the Department of East Tennessee, instructed his subordinates to curtail Union operations south of the French Broad.
 On January 26, Brig.
 Gen. Samuel D. Sturgis, having had previous brushes with Confederate cavalry, deployed his troopers to watch the fords in the area.
 Two Confederate cavalry brigades and artillery advanced from Fair Garden in the afternoon but were checked about four miles from Sevierville.
 Other Confederates attacked a Union cavalry brigade, though, at Fowler's on Flat Creek, and drove it about two miles.
 No further fighting occurred that day.